 Field Description

+0 Configured interrupt is not detected.

+1 Configured interrupt is detected.
+If the pin is configured to generate a DMA request, then the corresponding flag will be cleared automatically at the completion of the requested DMA transfer.
+Otherwise, the flag remains set until a logic one is written to the flag.
+If the pin is configured for a level sensitive interrupt and the pin remains asserted, then the flag is set again immediately after it is cleared.

-23-20 Reserved This field is reserved.
-This read-only field is reserved and always has the value 0.
+23-20 This field is reserved.

+Reserved This read-only field is reserved and always has the value 0.

 19-16 Interrupt Configuration

-IRQC

-This field is read only for pins that do not support interrupt generation.
+INQU This field is read only for pins that do not support interrupt generation.

 The pin interrupt configuration is valid in all digital pin muxing modes.
 The corresponding pin is configured to generate interrupt/DMA request as follows:

 0000 Interrupt/DMA request disabled.

 0001 DMA request on rising edge.

 0010 DMA request on falling edge.

 0011 DMA request on either edge.

 1000 Interrupt when logic zero.

 1001 Interrupt on rising edge.

-1010 Interrupt on falling edge.1011 Interrupt on either edge.
+1010 Interrupt on falling edge.

+1011 Interrupt on either edge.

 1100 Interrupt when logic one.

 Others Reserved.

-15-11 This field is reserved.

-Reserved This read-only field is reserved and always has the value 0.
+15-11 Reserved This field is reserved.
+This read-only field is reserved and always has the value 0.

 10-8 Pin Mux Control

 MUX Not all pins support all pin muxing slots.
-Unimplemented pin muxing slots are reserved and may result in

-configuring the pin for a different pin muxing slot.
+Unimplemented pin muxing slots are reserved and may result in configuring the pin for a different pin muxing slot.

 The corresponding pin is configured in the following pin muxing slot as follows:

 000 Pin disabled (analog).

 001 Alternative 1 (GPIO).

 010 Alternative 2 (chip-specific).

 011 Alternative 3 (chip-specific).

 100 Alternative 4 (chip-specific).

 101 Alternative 5 (chip-specific).

 110 Alternative 6 (chip-specific).

-111 Alternative 7 (chip-specific).
+Alternative 7 (chip-specific).

 7 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.

 6 Drive Strength Enable

 DSE This bit is read only for pins that do not support a configurable drive strength.

 Drive strength configuration is valid in all digital pin muxing modes.

 Low drive strength is configured on the corresponding pin, if pin is configured as a digital output.

-1 High drive strength is configured on the corresponding pin, if pin is configured as a digital output.
+High drive strength is configured on the corresponding pin, if pin is configured as a digital output.

-5 Reserved This field is reserved.
-This read-only field is reserved and always has the value 0.

-4 Passive Filter Enable

-PFE This bit is read only for pins that do not support a configurable passive input filter.

-Passive filter configuration is valid in all digital pin muxing modes.